 Could studying a genetically linked population shed light on a link between ADHD and Alzheimer’s Disease?
-That is just one of the questions researchers are pondering.
+That is just one of the questions researchers are pondering in studying the Paisa people of Colombia.

 For generations, a disease called the “foolishness” has suddenly struck middle-age members of an extended family in Colombia’s Antioquia region.
 It starts with mild forgetfulness.
 Soon, however, it reduces its victims to infantile incapacitation.

 People here have long attributed La Bobera to a host of superstitions: a mythic priest’s revenge or touching a mysterious tree.
 Scientists now know it is a genetic mutation.
-The mutation has been concentrated by the relatively high rates of intermarriage.
+The relatively high rates of intermarriage has concentrated the mutation.
 Until the 19th Century, this population in this mountainous remained rather isolated.

-Broadly speaking, Paisa is the name for people from Colombia’s northwest corner of Columbia.
-They are descended primarily from a group of 16th Century Spanish immigrants.
+Broadly speaking, Paisa is the name for people from Colombia’s northwest corner of Colombia.
+They descend primarily from a small group of 16th Century Spanish immigrants.
+Many Paisas have such a particular way of speaking Spanish that some writers refer to as español antioqueño.

 This isn’t the first time that genetic discovery has taken place in the Paisa population.
 In fact, researchers studying this unique population have learned much about ADHD from them, too.
 For example, a genetic link between ADHD and conduct disorder/oppositional defiance disorder was discovered by studying selected Paisa families (multi-generational).